-This On-Premise Installation Guide gives the following information:
+This on-premises Installation Guide for Tenable Identity Exposure versions 3.42 and earlier gives the following information:

 - The technical requirements to deploy and operate Tenable Identity Exposure as an on-premises platform that is disconnected from the Internet. - The environment specifications from a network and application perspective. - The tasks to perform before enabling security monitoring.